frajazz/gaiasandbox/README.md

 - [WebLaF](http://weblookandfeel.com/)
 - Mark Taylor's [STIL](http://www.star.bristol.ac.uk/~mbt/stil/) library
 - The [Jython Project](http://www.jython.org/)
+- Bitrock's [InstallBuilder](http://installbuilder.bitrock.com/) for providing a free open source license to their awesome InstallBuilder 9.
 - And several online resources without which this would have not been possible

 If you think I missed someone, please let me know.